FindMySchool LogoFindMySchool

 On the accountability side, the most recent Ofsted inspection (10 January 2023) judged the school Good overall, with Outstanding for Early years provision and Personal development.

-Academically, the latest published Key Stage 2 picture is strong.
-In 2024, 85% of Year 6 pupils reached the expected standard in reading, writing and maths combined, compared with an England average of 62%.
-This performance places the school comfortably within the top quarter of schools in England on the FindMySchool rankings.
+Academically, the latest published Key Stage 2 picture remains positive, though less emphatic than the older figures suggested.
+In the current 2025 dataset, 70% of Year 6 pupils reached the expected standard in reading, writing and maths combined.
+This performance places the school above the middle of schools in England on the FindMySchool rankings.

 Admissions are competitive.
 For Reception entry in 2024, there were 111 applications for 60 offers, which is around 1.85 applications per place, and indicates consistent pressure on places.